alpha-yadav/DSA/readme.md

 The choice of representation depends heavily on your specific needs.
 If you need frequent parent access, the list-of-children approach with added parent pointers might be best.
 For complete trees with a known maximum number of children, the array representation is very efficient.
 For most general-purpose n-ary tree applications, the list of children or child-sibling are often preferred due to their balance of simplicity and flexibility.

+#  Introduction
+Please provide me with context!
+I need to know what you want an introduction *to*.
+For example:

+* **An introduction to a story?**  Tell me the genre and a brief summary.
+* **An introduction to a research paper?**  Give me the topic and your thesis statement.
+* **An introduction to a presentation?**  Tell me the subject and your main points.
+* **An introduction to a person?**  Tell me about the person.
+* **An introduction to a concept?**  Tell me the concept.

+Once I have this information, I can write a suitable introduction.